Setup in Microsoft Copilot Studio

 • cancel — stops a running or paused request.

 You can leave all three enabled.
-You don't see individual Leena skills here — Leena is a single conversational sub-agent, and send_message is how the Copilot agent talks to it.
+You don't see individual Leena tools here — Leena is a single conversational sub-agent, and send_message is how the Copilot agent talks to it.

 Step 10 — Test it